 - Go through a credit counseling course.
 It is mandatory for anyone filing a bankruptcy case to enroll in a credit counseling course.
 This is to review if their only way out of debt is through bankruptcy.
 This should be done within 6 months prior to the filing.

 - Prepare the documents for filing.
-The benefit of a bankruptcy attorney is they know the documents that needs to be prepared.
+The benefit of a bankruptcy attorney is they know the documents that need to be prepared.
 They can give you a list and you can prepare them immediately to expedite the process.
 The documents include your income stubs, credit card debt list (billing statements, etc), bank statements, titles, loan documents etc. These documents are referred to as the schedules.
 Make sure they are both accurate and prepared on time.

 - File the petition, schedules and payment plan.
 Since this is the “repayment bankruptcy,” you need to include the payment plan in your filing.
 This will be submitted by your lawyer to the court.
-The date of filing will be the reference of the court when describing actions and events as pre-petition or post petition.
+The date of filing will be the reference of the court when describing actions and events as pre-petition or post-petition.

 - Make the first payment.
 This is typically due on the first 30 days since the case is filed.
 The payments will be due every 30 days after that.